Overview

 - Container

-- Icon (Optional)
+- Icon (optional)

-- Headline
+- Heading

-- Primary CTA: Icon optional
+- Primary call to action with an optional icon Icon optional

-- Overlay: Screen overlay that obscures the on-page content.
+- Overlay – obscures the on-page content

 Behaviors